Convex-Dev/design/cad/019_assets/README.md

 ### Efficiency

 The Asset Model should allow efficient and simple implementations to minimise transaction costs and memory usage.
-If digital assets are to be widely accepted as a part of economic value exchange, it is essential that the are efficient and offer low transaction costs compared to alternatives.
+If digital assets are to be widely accepted as a part of economic value exchange, it is essential that they are efficient and offer low transaction costs compared to alternatives.